Stewart-Robertson/SQL-E-Commerce-Usage-Funnel-and-AB-Test/README.md

 Part 1 is a funnel of users clicking through a questionnaire to spot drop-off, Part 2 is an A/B Test of an experiment carried out by the company to try to increase sales.

-This project uses pandas, the SQL extension in Jupyter Notebooks, and evaluates the outcome of the A/B Test with a binomial test via SciPy.
+This project uses pandas, the SQL extension in Jupyter Notebooks, and evaluates the outcome of the A/B Test with a binomial test via SciPy